Marine Mammal Commission

 Species Status

 Whaling records suggest that North Pacific right whales occupied much of the northern Gulf of Alaska and the western side of the North Pacific from Kamchatka to the Sea of Japan prior to 1840 when commercial whaling began to target them.
-Within 10 years the species had been severely depleted throughout its range and by 1900 was near extinction.
+Within 10 years, the species had been severely depleted throughout its range and by 1900 was near extinction.
 While whalers turned to other species and other parts of the world, the International Convention for the Regulation of Whaling banned the commercial hunting of right whales in the North Pacific in 1937 and the North Pacific right whale population began a slow recovery.
 However, illegal Soviet whaling in the 1960s killed hundreds of whales, mostly in the northern Gulf of Alaska and Bering Sea, which again pushed the species towards extinction.

-The western population of right whales feeds during the summer in the Sea of Okhotsk, around the Commander and Kuril Islands, and off the Kamchatka Peninsula, Russia, and possibly as far south as northern Japan.
-The most widely accepted estimate put the size of the population in the 1990s in the low- to mid-hundreds, but probably not more than 500.
-A recent Japanese publication documents 60 sightings of North Pacific right whales made on research cruises between 1994 and 2016, involving 83 individuals and 10 calves.
+The western population of North Pacific right whales feeds during the summer in the Sea of Okhotsk, around the Commander and Kuril Islands, and off the Kamchatka Peninsula, Russia, and possibly as far south as northern Japan.
+A 2021 publication documented 60 sightings on research cruises between 1994 and 2016, involving 83 individuals and 10 calves.
 The whales were concentrated in southern half of the Sea of Okhotsk, and far offshore southeast of the Kamchatka Peninsula.
+Whales from the western population have been sighted outside of their summer feeding grounds, with occasional reports of sightings in winter and spring, primarily along the coast of Japan and the western North Pacific.

 What the Commission Is Doing